-The fundamental prediction of our model is that there should be a positive relationship between project valuation and investment flow.
-This relationship between the project's valuation and the investment flow holds throughout the investment cycle.
-This effect holds whether the firm's value is high because the final value Y is high or because the failure rate $\lambda$ is low, or both.
+Hypothesis 3: There should be a positive relationship between project valuation and investment flow throughout the investment cycle; all subsequent investment flows should increase after a positive abnormal return.

+The first relation holds whether the firm's value is high because the final value Y is high or because the failure rate $\lambda$ is low, or both.
 The reason is that both a higher final value and a lower failure risk translate into a larger present value of the project, and the model shows that a project's investment flow is closely linked to the current project valuation.
 Therefore, we expect to find that the investment flow is increasing both in measures of the expected final value and the expected failure risk.